borball/sno-agent-based-installer/samples/usage.md

 ## Day1

-You can turn on/off day1 configurtation in day1 section, following are the fallback values if not poresented.
+You can turn on/off day1 configurtation in day1 section, following are the fallback values if not presented.

 ```yaml
 day1: